On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Classification of TCSPs in FP

 Suppose that neither (1) nor (2) holds for $\struct{B}$, that is, $\struct{B}$ contains a relation that is not preserved by any constant operation, and a relation that is not preserved by $\Min$.
 Our goal is to show that $\mathrm{X}$ has a pp-definition in $\struct{B}$.
 The proof strategy is as follows.
 We first show that temporal relations which are preserved by $\mx$ and not preserved by a constant operation admit a pp-definition of $<$.
 Then we analyse the behaviour of projections of temporal relations which are preserved by $\mx$ and not preserved by $\Min$ and use the pp-definability of $<$ to pp-define $X$.

 We need to introduce some additional notation.
 Recall the definition of $\MS(R)$ for a temporal relation $R$ (Definition~\ref{ordxordefinable}).
-For every $I\subseteq [n]$, we fix an arbitrary homogeneous system $M_{I}(R) {\boldf{x}}={\boldf{0}}$ of linear equations over $\mathbb{Z}_{2}$ with solution space $\MS(\pr_{I}(R))$, where the matrix $M_{I}(R)$ is in \emph{reduced row echelon form}: \begin{itemize} \item all non-zero rows are above all rows that only contain zeros, \item the leading coefficient of a non-zero row is always strictly to the right of the leading coefficient of the row above it, \item every leading coefficient is the only non-zero entry in its column. \end{itemize} We reorder the columns of $M_{I}(R)$ such that it takes the form
+For every $I\subseteq [n]$, we fix an arbitrary homogeneous system $M_{I}(R) {\boldf{x}}={\boldf{0}}$ of mod-$2$ equations with solution set $\MS(\pr_{I}(R))$, where the matrix $M_{I}(R)$ is in \emph{reduced row echelon form without zero rows}: \begin{itemize} \item each row contains a non-zero entry, \item the leading coefficient of each row is always strictly to the right of the leading coefficient of the row above it, \item every leading coefficient is the only non-zero entry in its column. \end{itemize} We reorder the columns of $M_{I}(R)$ such that it takes the form

 where ${U}_{m}$ is the $m\times m$ unit matrix for some $m \leq n$; we also write $m_I(R)$ for $m$.
 Without loss of generality, we may also assume that $I$ consists of the first $|I|$ elements of $[n]$.
 Finally, we define